MatYohannes/EDAproject/README.md

 I like rice, potatoes, pasta, and chicken.
 There are specific dishes I have in mind.
 I also like sushi and caesar salad with shrimps (I hate when restaurants replace shrimps with chicken).

 What about you?
+I like a wide range of food, but tend to like bold flavors.
+I try to eat more meat and veggies than carbs.
+Looking at your list I like the same options you selected.
+Regarding rice, I don't like jasmine rice but love medium and short grain rice.
+I make sushi at home once a week in the form of nigiri and maki rolls.

+Do you have genre for books and movies?
+I love fantasy and sci-fi.
+I am not a fan of real life shows like the Sopranos despite knowing it is an amazing show.